 The unpaid water deferral shall become due and payable at the earliest of the following dates:

-• the applicant(s) no longer meets eligibility criteria such as income;
+- the applicant(s) no longer meet the eligibility criteria;

 Deferral amounts represent a lien against the property under provisions established under Subsection 319 (4) and Section 349(3) of the Municipal Act 2001 as amended.